-Spex Precision offers vertical and horizontal CNC milling with up to 6-axis capabilities for complex parts and components.
-Our multi-axis milling centers maintain tolerances of ±0.005" across prototype and high-volume production runs.
-Our ISO 9001:2015 certified machine shop delivers quick-turn parts and ongoing production runs with consistent quality.
+Spex Precision offers vertical and horizontal CNC milling from our Rochester, NY facility, with multi-axis capabilities for complex parts and precision components.
+Our machining centers maintain tolerances of ±0.005" across prototype and high-volume production runs, with surface finishes from 16 to 125 Ra.
+As an ISO 9001:2015 certified machine shop with over 75 years in business, we deliver quick-turn parts and ongoing production runs with consistent, documented quality.

 Vertical and horizontal machining configurations support optimal part production based on geometry and specifications.
 Multi-axis simultaneous machining enables complex features and surface profiles while reducing setups and lead time.
 The combination of precision equipment and experienced machinists ensures repeatable quality for both prototype and production quantities.